-1481/1482 ACCOUNTING 1A / 1B (1 hr) Gr 10-12 0.5/0.5 credit
+1481/1482 ACCOUNTING 1A / 1B (1 hr)

 Whether you are planning on taking business courses in college, starting your own business, or working as a business professional, accounting is the course for you.
 This class covers accounting basics, including analyzing transactions, financial statements, payroll records and more.
 Students will learn the basic accounting principles for service and merchandising businesses as they apply to sole proprietorships, partnerships, and corporations.
 Both manual and computerized accounting will be incorporated in this course.
 This is one of two courses that complete a program of study in the Accounting & Finance Pathway.
 Students who choose to do so may be eligible for articulated college credit.
 Students will have the opportunity to obtain industry certification in Microsoft Excel.
 This course has been approved to meet the MMC senior year math-related credit requirement.